-Unmanned Aircraft System FY 2026 \$29,450 GF
+Unmanned Aircraft System

-FY 2036 \$41,934 CERF
+Critical Recommended

-Critical Recommended Contingent on Fund ding
+\$29,450 GF \$41,934 CERF Contingent on Funding

-Original Purchase Date 2021
+Original Purchase Date 2021 Cost \$4,508

-Cost \$4,508 1 Then i

-Funding History Operating Funds -K- ax J 1
+Funding History Operating Funds

 The equipment was originally purchased with operating funds in FY 2022.
 The equipment was an entry level system that has proven to be a valuable resource.
 The Unmanned Aircraft System (UAS) allows police officers to cover far more ground than on-foot teams, and at far less cost than traditional aircraft.
-The UAS has on-board, AI-powered obstacle avoidance that will allow officers to search at low altitudes in remote, complex environments without the fear of crashing.
+The UAS has on-board, Al-powered obstacle avoidance that will allow officers to search at low altitudes in remote, complex environments without the fear of crashing.
 The UAS provides the highest quality video and images to spot life-saving details, safely.
 Any responder can be flight-enabled with just a few hours of training.